-A Swedish non-life insurance undertakings is taxed on its net profits.
+A Swedish non-life insurance undertaking is taxed on its net profits.
 An increase of funds allocated to technical reserves is usually fully deductible in the computation of the undertakings' net income.
-The undertakings is also entitled to allocate part of its profits to a specific untaxed reserve, the "safety reserve", in accordance with Swedish FSA guidelines.
+The undertaking is also entitled to allocate part of its profits to a specific untaxed reserve, the "safety reserve", in accordance with Swedish FSA guidelines.
 The safety reserve is subject to a notional annual taxable income corresponding to a sum equal to a government loan interest rate, minimum 0.5 per cent, applied on the reserve at the beginning of the financial year.
-In addition, 6 per cent of the safety reserve will be subject to tax over a six-year period starting 1 January 2021.
-Swedish non-life insurance undertakings are also subject to the general limitation of interest deductions computed as 30 per cent of earnings before interest, taxes, depreciation and amortisation.
+In addition, 6 per cent of the safety reserve will be subject to tax over a six-year period which started on 1 January 2021.
+Swedish non-life insurance undertakings are also subject to the general limitation of interest deductions computed as 30 per cent of earnings before interest, taxes, depreciation and amortisation on a tax adjusted basis.

-Swedish life insurance undertakings are primarily subject to a specific yield tax determined by applying a yield tax rate of 15 per cent on pension assurance and 30 per cent on other life assurance on a notional yield corresponding to a sum equal to a government loan interest rate, minimum 0.5 per cent for pension assurance and 1.25 per cent for other life assurance, applied on the difference between the undertakings' assets and liabilities at the beginning of the financial year.
+Swedish life insurance undertakings are primarily subject to a specific yield tax determined by applying a yield tax rate of 15 per cent on pension assurance and 30 per cent on other life assurance on a notional yield corresponding to a sum equal to a government loan interest rate, minimum 0.5 per cent for pension assurance, and a governmental loan interest rate plus 1 per cent, minimum 1.25 per cent, for other life assurance, applied on the difference between the undertakings' assets and liabilities at the beginning of the financial year.